imliuyzh/lfs101x-notes/chapter7.md

     ```
     # echo "student ALL=(ALL) ALL" > /etc/sudoers.d/student
     ```
-   - Some Linux distributions will complain if you do not also change permissions on the file by doing: `# chmod 440 /etc/sudoers.d/student`
+   - Some Linux distributions will complain if you do not also change permissions on the file by doing `# chmod 440 /etc/sudoers.d/student`

 ## Virtual Terminals
 Virtual Terminals (VT) are console sessions that use the entire display and keyboard outside of a graphical environment.
 Such terminals are considered "virtual" because, although there can be multiple active terminals, only one terminal remains visible at a time.
 A VT is not the same as a command line terminal window; you can have many of those visible simultaneously on a graphical desktop.